Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 ▪Feel free to use any technique of feature extraction .
 ✓ U can use Deep Learning Methods and show the diff and which one the best.(optional)
 ```
-I wrote an email for the company for more clarification, and received this response:
+I wrote an email to the company for more clarification, and received this response:
 ```
 You can assume that the task is general, so people could search using keywords or using a sentence that represents what he wants to retrieve. you can implement any one of them and we will discuss other possible solutions for the problems.